"The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect."

 Make Non-HTML Content Accessible

 Ensure accessibility of non-HTML content, including PDF files, Microsoft Word documents and PowerPoint presentations.
 PDF documents and other non-HTML content must be as accessible as possible.
-If you cannot make it accessible, consider using HTML instead or, at the very least, provide an accessible alternative.
+If you cannot make it accessible, consider creating a Web page for your information instead or, at the very least, provide an accessible alternative.
 Microsoft Word 2016 has tools to make Word documents more accessible, as does Microsoft PowerPoint.
-PDF documents can be made more accessible by including a series of tags using Adobe Acrobat DC Pro.
+The best way to make PDFs accessible is to implement accessibility features in the authoring tool (Microsoft Word, InDesign, etc.).
+That accessibility usually transfers to the PDF when you convert the document.
+PDF documents can be made more accessible by including a series of tags using Adobe Acrobat Pro.
 WebAIM has accessibility instructions for older versions of Microsoft Word and Adobe Acrobat Pro.

-Flash content is not generally recommended.
+Flash content should be avoided.
 It will not play at all on iOS devices (iPad, iPhone, iPod Touch) and Adobe has discontinued Flash development for ALL mobile devices.
 Many users with disabilities, including those that use screen readers, have problems with Flash.
 Some search engines have problems finding Flash websites.